Jump to content

 While base stations may have a wider coverage area that can extend across multiple floors or external spaces, when combined with Beacons, they can enhance accuracy by narrowing down the search area to a particular floor or section of the building.
 This coupling of Beacon and Base Station technologies can significantly improve location accuracy in emergency situations.

-Light and Sound on Lone Worker Device
+Using Light and Sound on Lone Worker Devices

 Some lone worker devices can emit a light and audible sound once a man-down alarm has been raised, making it easier for responders to locate their colleague in an emergency.
 When searching large areas quickly, individuals may be easily overlooked, especially if they’re lying low or concealed behind equipment or fixtures.